HewlettPackard/OpenShift-on-SimpliVity/README.md

 The load balancers (lb1 and lb2 in this example) are configured to forward port 80 and port 443 to all the worker nodes in the OCP cluster.
 Strictly speaking, the load balancers should only have to forward port 80 and 443 to the worker nodes which are hosting an OpenShift router replica but the solution configures all worker nodes in case a router replica is relocated.

-Whenever user Sally accesses <http://myapp.hpe.cloudra.local> or <https://myapp.hpe.cloudra.local>, the packets are forwarded to one of the worker nodes hosting a router replica.
+When user Sally accesses <http://myapp.hpe.cloudra.local> or <https://myapp.hpe.cloudra.local>, the packets are forwarded to one of the worker nodes hosting a router replica.

 For the router replica to direct the packets to the correct application running inside the cluster (i.e. somewhere in the pool of worker nodes) an external route must be created.